bazurbat/jagen/doc/Manual.md

 - **pkg.requires** — A list of dependencies

+- **pkg.template** — A name or a list of names of templates for the current rule.
+The templates are merged in order then the current rule is merged with the result.
+This way value type properties (such as strings and numbers) from the rule override values from the templates and array type values are appended.
+The mentioned templates should be defined with the `template` function beforehand.

 - **pkg.stages** — Stores rule targets. _Internal._

 - **pkg.configs** — Stores config-specific rules and targets. _Internal._